speedscale/docs/docs/install/kubernetes-operator.md

 ### Install Wizard

 The easiest way to install the Speedscale Operator is through the [install wizard](./install-wizard.md).
-The additional steps here provode instructions for manually generating Speedscale Operator manifests, which. is necessary when manifests are sourced from version control for example.
+The additional steps here provode instructions for manually generating Speedscale Operator manifests, which is necessary when manifests are sourced from version control for example.

 ### Install Operator <a href="#install-operator" id="install-operator"></a>